 Q: I read that you met Raymond Carver who offered to help you gain entrance into the prestigious Iowa Writers’ Workshop.
 Do you believe if you took his advice you would have been published earlier in your career, and you would not have had to work as a high-rise union carpenter for so many years?

 A: I didn’t know what he was telling me when he offered it.
 I didn’t know what the Iowa workshop was.
 I didn’t want to go back to school.
 I wanted to be a writer, and I thought writers were people who academics at college (I loved college, by the way) read in classes when they were considered good.
 I do not think Iowa or any college workshop would have suited me, no. I was already a carpenter when I met Carver.
 It seemed like good work to me; I liked physical work, I liked being outside, near mountains and highways and building things with my tools and skill.
 I always have worked.
 I had no idea that my actions and thoughts might in fact block my writing ambition.
 New York would not publish me; only my region’s local press would, the University of New Mexico Press.
-The Hemingway Award, and especially Annie Proulx, was what unlocked the gates for me and invited me in.
+The Hemingway Award was what unlocked the gates for me and invited me in.